lexibank/tlopo/out/vol2/chapter9.md

 9.2.2.5 Late afternoon and evening, from about 3 p.m. to sunset

-Just one term is reconstructable for this period of the day, POc &ast;Rapi.
+Just one term is reconstructable for this period of the day, POc _&ast;Rapi_.

 <table>
 <tr>